The Latest on Workers’ Compensation and Business in Illinois

 Recent reports reveal that workers’ compensation costs are sharply falling and the business climate in Illinois continues to improve.
 It is clear that the 2011 changes to the workers’ compensation laws in Illinois are dramatically lowering worker compensation payouts to injured workers.

-- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation information) has issued its workers’ compensation advisory rates for 2020.
-It states that Illinois employers should see a 5.1 percent cut in their workers’ compensation insurance premiums – this is the seventh consecutive rate reduction that has been recommended.
+- The National Council on Compensation Insurance (NCCI – an insurance industry rate making agency which provides workers’ compensation information) has issued its workers’ compensation advisory rates for 2021.
+It states that Illinois employers should see a 0.4 percent cut in their workers’ compensation insurance premiums – this is the eighth consecutive rate reduction that has been recommended.

-- The National Academy of Social Insurance reports that Illinois had a 12.4 percent decrease in benefits paid between 2013 and 2017.
-This is the fifth largest decrease in the country.
+- The National Academy of Social Insurance reports that Illinois had a 18.2 percent decrease in benefits paid between 2014 and 2018.
+This is the fourth largest decrease in the country.
 The large decrease is likely due to the changes in Illinois’ workers’ compensation laws that were enacted in 2011.

 - According to the State of Illinois Economic Forecast prepared by Moody’s Analytics, the Illinois’ business climate outshines our regional rivals.
 Illinois offers a huge talent pool of highly skilled workers, world-class universities and top notch transportation while our business costs are lower than the national average and have been trending downward over the last few decades.

-- Illinois is ranked 7th in the nation for the best states to make a living according to the 2019 report by MoneyRates – ahead of our neighbors Indiana (17th), Iowa (13th) and Wisconsin (14th).
+- Illinois was again ranked 6th in the nation for the best states to make a living according to the 2021 report by MoneyRates – ahead of our neighbors Missouri (13th), Wisconsin (16th), Iowa (18th) and Indiana (19th).
+The survey states that workplace safety is the state’s greatest strength.
 The rankings are based on average wages, state tax rates, cost of living, unemployment rates and low incidents of workplace injuries.

 PDF Fact Sheet: The Latest on Workers Compensation and Business in Illinois